Configuration Guide · EN · 15 min read

 less than you think.

+Because the wing is positioned behind you rather than around you, it requires significantly less gas to achieve buoyancy than a jacket BCD.
+New backplate and wing users consistently over-inflate.
 The correct approach: add the minimum gas needed to achieve neutral buoyancy, then use breathing to fine-tune.
-A diver with correct weighting and a properly fitted Hogarthian harness should be able to maintain neutral buoyancy at depth using breath control alone, with the wing acting as a gross adjustment rather than a constant management task.
+A diver with correct weighting should be able to maintain neutral buoyancy at depth using breath control alone, with the wing acting as a gross adjustment rather than a constant management task.

 Your first Hogarthian dives: